 The NMReady family of NMR spectrometers add a new dimension to NMR technology.

-Less powerful than a high-field spectrometer, but with more information than a relaxometer, the NMReady allows NMR Spectroscopy to be used in markets where it was previously overlooked, and by beginners and experts alike.
+Less powerful than a high-field spectrometer, but with more chemical information than a relaxometer, the NMReady allows for more applications of NMR Spectroscopy.
+Spectroscopy can now be used in markets where it was previously overlooked, and by beginners and experts alike.
 The compact all-in-one NMReady will fit in virtually any location providing point of need access to NMR.
 At the bench, in a glovebox, on the manufacturing floor, the loading dock or in the classroom, NMReady provides access to high resolution NMR spectroscopy without the expense, complexity, or ongoing costs of traditional NMR.

+There are many useful NMR applications in biotechnology and pharmaceutical industries.
 1H and multinuclear NMR Spectroscopy (e.g., 13C, 19F, 31P) are essential tools for structural elucidation and drug discovery.
-Additionally they can be used for structural confirmation of both known synthetic drugs and natural products with pharmaceutical effects.
+Additionally, they can be used for structural confirmation of both known synthetic drugs and natural products with pharmaceutical effects.
 See for example, the series of non-steroidal anti-inflammatory drugs (NSAIDs).
 In addition to qualitative analysis, the quantitative nature of NMR can address a number of inquiries including:(i) impurity profiles;

 (ii) composition (e.g., composite β-lactam/β-lactamase inhibitor antibiotics);